broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 pipelines run outside of the seqr platform.
 After these pipelines are run, the output must be annotated with metadata from seqr to ensure samples are properly associated with the correct seqr families.
 After calling is completed, it can be added to seqr from the "Data Management" > "Rna Seq" page.
 You will need to provide the file path for the data and the data type.
-Note that the file path can be a `gs://` path to a google bucket or a local file.
-Local files should be in present in `/var/seqr` if running using the [`seqr-helm` charts](https://github.com/broadinstitute/seqr-helm), or must be present in any of the local volumes mounted via `docker-compose`.
+Note that the file path can either be a gs:// path to a google bucket or as a local file any of the volumes specified in the docker-compose file.
 The following data types are supported:

 #### Gene Expression